cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Machine God's Effigy

-Equivalent cards to Machine God's Effigy (Blue) that enter as copies of creatures:
+Equivalent cards to Machine God's Effigy (blue, artifact, enters as a copy of a creature, but not a creature):

-4. Mirage Mirror – Becomes a copy of any artifact, creature, enchantment, or land until end of turn (colorless but blue-friendly).
+• Mirage Mirror (colorless, can become any artifact, creature, enchantment, or land until end of turn)

 Results: